MicrosoftDocs/EMDocs/EMDocs/Solutions/azure-information-protection-securing-data.md

 ### Access by malicious programs on behalf of users

 Malicious program accessing on behalf of a user is usually something that takes place without the user's knowledge.
-Trojans , viruses, and other malware are classic examples of malicious programs that can act on behalf of the user.
+Trojans, viruses, and other malware are classic examples of malicious programs that can act on behalf of the user.
 If such a program can impersonate the user's identity or leverage user's privileges to take an action, then it can use the [Azure Information Protection SDK](/azure/information-protection/develop/developers-guide) to decrypt content on behalf of an unwitting user.
 Since this action takes place in the user’s context, there isn’t a simple way to prevent this attack.

 ![Malicious programs](./media/azure-information-protection-securing-data/aip-securing-data-fig3.png)